hharte/1dcoinctrl/README.md

 ####Pay Phone
 [![](http://i.imgur.com/b4mjclw.jpg)](http://imgur.com/b4mjclw.jpg)

 The payphone is a standard Western Electric 1D phone with a 32B "dumb" chassis.
+I also verified that Western Electric 32A and TeleService 4032C chassis works well with this design.

 ####Coin Line Signaling
 All coin line signaling happens with respect to TIP and Ground with the RING open.
 For the tests, current flowing when voltage is applied indicates that either a coin is present in the hopper, or the initial rate has been deposited.